CaptainACQ/f22raptor/README.md

 * 3D model needs some more rework.
 Tires need to be flattened and not look like baloons.
 Creases need to be added to the underside of the wings.
 Creases need to be added for gear bay doors.

+Fixed:
+* Autopilot PID values need readjusted for Pitch and Roll.
+Pitch shakes the aircraft like crazy when above Mach 1.2 below FL300 and above Mach 1.8 above FL300.
+Roll oscillates above FL450.
+Will be an easy fix, but time-consuming.